samhohcm/RobotArm-Motors-Worksheet/index.md

 What happens when you point the North end of a magnet to the South end of a magnet?

-They try to get away from each other of course!
+They try to get closer to each other of course!
+And if you point the North end of a magnet to the North end of another magnet, they will try to get away from each other.
 Their electromagnetic fields interact with each other, generating a force.
 This force is what we use to make the motor turn!
 We can observe this phenomenon in the animation in this link: [DC Motor animation](https://nationalmaglab.org/education/magnet-academy/watch-play/interactive/dc-motor)

 Open it and let the applet load.
 It should look like this: